Every NHL Team’s Top Prospect – 2024-25 Preseason Update

 Toronto Maple Leafs: Easton Cowan

 The Toronto Maple Leafs surprised the hockey world when they selected Easton Cowan with the 28th pick in the 2023 Draft.
 He wasn’t seen as a first round candidate by many people, but he has already paid back the Leafs for their belief in him.
-Cowan is a quick and hardworking winger whose offensive production has skyrocketed in the OHL this season, putting him on pace to nearly double his production from last season in fewer games.
+Cowan is a quick and hardworking winger whose offensive production skyrocketed in the OHL last season, nearly doubling his production from the prior season in fewer games.
 The skill and skating were always there, but his ultimate offensive potential was the biggest question.
 He has gone a long way to putting that question to rest this year so keep an eye on Cowan.

 Vancouver Canucks: Jonathan Lekkerimäki